Migration trends (1/)

 The survey allows the Ministry to estimate the willingness of Lithuanians living abroad to return to their country of origin and reveals their expectations.

-In 2021, almost 60 % of compatriots did not exclude return to Lithuania, while 23 % said they did not want to return.
-4.1 % also plan to return this year or the following year.
+In 2023, 59% of compatriots did not exclude return to Lithuania, while 21% said they did not want to return.
+4% also plan to return this year or the following year.

 Return migration factors